Nidhee3/task-management/README.md

 - No Swagger/OpenAPI — all endpoints are documented in this README.
 - No JWT refresh — tokens expire after 24 hours and the user must log in again.

-I learnt a lot of new concepts, practised what I learnt and what I knew already and applied them through this project.
+I learnt a lot of new concepts, practised what I learnt , what I already knew and applied them through this project.